LindaOwolabi/FitBot/README.md

 -User: What are the simple exercises that can be done to get toned arms?

-There are several simple exercises that can help tone your arms.
+-FitBot: There are several simple exercises that can help tone your arms.
 Here are a few to consider:

 1. Push-ups: Start in a plank position with your hands slightly wider than shoulder-width apart.
 Lower your body by bending your elbows, keeping them close to your sides.
 Push back up to the starting position.
 You can modify push-ups by doing them on your knees or against a wall if needed.